cassiebreviu/onnx-csharp-serverless/blog.md

 ### Why should you use it?

 You are full of great questions.
 The answer is simple: it gives you the ability to use the same model and application code across different platforms.
-This means I can create this model in Python with SciKit Learn and use the resulting model in C#!
+This means I can create this model in Python with SciKit Learn and use the resulting model in csharp!
 Say whaaat?
 Yes, that is right.
 Save it to ONNX format then run it in csharp with the onnxruntime!

 ## Create the Model with Azure Machine Learning